 New Zealand is an isolated country and its ecosystem developed independently over millions of years.
-The country has an insignificant number dangerous creatures and there are no lethally poisonous snakes, scorpions, spiders, or any other species on the island.
+The island nation has an insignificant number of dangerous creatures and there are no lethally poisonous snakes, scorpions, spiders, or any other species on the island.

 However, as in all countries, there are some things which can cause harm.
-If you are aware of which creatures can hurt you, it makes it easier to take some common-sense precautions to minimize the chances of an incident.
+If travellers are aware of which creatures can hurt them, it makes it easier to take some common-sense precautions to minimize the chances of an incident.

 This guide will explain the most common types of animals, insects, and plants which have been known to pose a threat to visitors.